PYBrulin/axone/README.md

 A parameter list can be exposed by a node during the node initialization.
 The list of parameters is passed as a dictionary to the `parameters` argument of the `Node` constructor.
 The dictionary must have the parameter name as the key and the value of the parameter as the value.
 The value of each key must be a JSON-serializable object.

 These parameters are read-only and cannot be modified by external node.
 If a behavior is expected to perform changes to the parameters, it should be implemented as a service.
+An example of this is the `example_performer` node in the `examples` folder which implicitly implements the simple service `move` which updates the value of the parameters `x`, `y` and `z`.

 ```python
 from axone.node import Node